jaredx64/manta-engine/README.md

 `object_api.hpp` provides a reference to the available keywords of the "scripting" language and allows C++ IntelliSense to work with *.object* code without the need for a custom language server.
 You can view the available keywords in that file.

-Objects in this engine use a single-inheritence model.
+Objects use a single-inheritence model.
 Objects can inherit/extend other objects by specifying the `PARENT( name )` keyword.

 This meets most needs for games that I create.
 Additionally, the data structure where object data is managed ensures sufficient locality for most gameplay needs: per-instance object data is allocated contiguously in memory within designated memory blocks for each object type.